Polystyrene: Outside the United States

 China banned expanded polystyrene takeout/takeaway containers and tableware around 1999.
 However, compliance has been a problem and, in 2013, the Chinese plastics industry was lobbying for the ban's repeal.

 India and Taiwan also banned polystyrene-foam food-service ware before 2007.

 The government of Zimbabwe, through its Environmental Management Agency (EMA), banned polystyrene containers (popularly called 'kaylite' in the country), under Statutory Instrument 84 of 2012 (Plastic Packaging and Plastic Bottles) (Amendment) Regulations, 2012 (No 1.)

 The city of Vancouver, Canada, has announced its Zero Waste 2040 plan in 2018.
 The city will introduce bylaw amendments to prohibit business license holders from serving prepared food in polystyrene foam cups and take-out containers, beginning 1 June 2019.

-In 2019, the European union voted to ban expanded polystyrene food packaging and cups and the law is effective by 2021.
+In 2019, the European Union voted to ban expanded polystyrene food packaging and cups, with the law officially going into effect in 2021.

 Fiji passed the Environmental Management Bill in December 2020.
-Imports of polystyrene products was banned in January 2021.
+Imports of polystyrene products were banned in January 2021.

 Recycling

 In general, polystyrene is not accepted in curbside collection recycling programs and is not separated and recycled where it is accepted.
-In Germany, polystyrene is collected, as a consequence of the packaging law (Verpackungsverordnung) that requires manufacturers to take responsibility for recycling or disposing of any packaging material they sell.
+In Germany, polystyrene is collected as a consequence of the packaging law (Verpackungsverordnung) that requires manufacturers to take responsibility for recycling or disposing of any packaging material they sell.

 Most polystyrene products are currently not recycled due to the lack of incentive to invest in the compactors and logistical systems required.
 Due to the low density of polystyrene foam, it is not economical to collect.
 However, if the waste material goes through an initial compaction process, the material changes density from typically 30 kg/m3 to 330 kg/m3 and becomes a recyclable commodity of high value for producers of recycled plastic pellets.
 Expanded polystyrene scrap can be easily added to products such as EPS insulation sheets and other EPS materials for construction applications; many manufacturers cannot obtain sufficient scrap because of collection issues.
 When it is not used to make more EPS, foam scrap can be turned into products such as clothes hangers, park benches, flower pots, toys, rulers, stapler bodies, seedling containers, picture frames, and architectural molding from recycled PS.
 As of 2016, around 100 tonnes of EPS are recycled every month in the UK.

 Recycled EPS is also used in many metal casting operations.
 Rastra is made from EPS that is combined with cement to be used as an insulating amendment in the making of concrete foundations and walls.
 American manufacturers have produced insulating concrete forms made with approximately 80% recycled EPS since 1993.

 Upcycling

 A March 2022 joint study by scientists Sewon Oh and Erin Stache at Cornell University in Ithaca, New York found a new processing method of upcycling polystyrene to benzoic acid.
 The process involved irradiation of polystyrene with iron chloride and acetone under white light and oxygen for 20 hours.
-The scientists also demonstrated a similar scalable commercial process of upcycling polystyrene into valulable small-molecules (like benzoic acid) taking just a few hours.
+The scientists also demonstrated a similar scalable commercial process of upcycling polystyrene into valuable small-molecules (like benzoic acid) taking just a few hours.